-So, the co-founder and Chief Executive Officer of Tenzo Tea, a Matcha green tea company based in Los Angeles contacted me to ask if I would be interested in creating a recipe using their product in a recipe on the blog.
+So, the co-founder and Chief Executive Officer of Tenzo Tea, a Matcha green tea company based in Los Angeles asked if I would be interested in creating a recipe using their product in a recipe on the blog.
 How could I resist?

 Of course, you know me...brownies came to mind, like always. 😀